When you think of the Philippines, you don’t think of high mountains, right?

 At the top, you’ll get amazing views of the entire Kitanglad mountain range and on a clear day, you’ll see Mt Apo in the distance.

-Mt Pulag sits on the northern side of the Philippines and is the third highest mountain in the Philippines standing at 2,926 meters above sea level.
+The third highest mountain in the Philippines is Mt Pulag, standing at 2,926 meters above sea level.
 It’s said to have the most beautiful views from the summit of all the mountains in the Phillippines.

 The local tribes in the area believe that when you’re at the top of Mt Pulag you are closer to god and therefore you can talk to god more easily.